 Hybrid bikes combine elements of road and mountain bikes.
 This means flat bars, relatively wide but smooth tires, and relaxed geometry.

-You can ride them on paved roads, but also on dirt roads and light gravel.
-This makes them pretty versatile.
+You can ride them on paved roads, dirt roads, and light gravel.
+This makes them versatile.
 They are among the most popular bike types thanks to their affordability, good riding comfort, and handling.

 They are suitable for beginners and commuters who need a versatile bike that will reliably take them from point A to point B.